StefanoPisano/check-mate-widget/README.md

 - **Send Report**: Sends a manual health report.
 - **Copy Details**: Copies the health report to the clipboard.

+#### Copy Details
+This button copy the metric details into the clipboard with additional information like the current page, the browser and the evaluation date.
+Metrics are refreshed and pushed to any service (if configured) before being copied into the user clipboard.

 ---

 ## Developer Notes